CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Persist AWS Cognito credentials](http://serverlessarchitecture.com/2016/12/06/persist-aws-cognito-credentials-between-browser-page-loads-to-be-used-with-aws-apigateway) - How to blog post which explains how one can persist AWS Cognito credentials between browser page loads.
 - [Five predictions for IT in 2017](http://www.itproportal.com/features/goldilocks-serverless-and-devops-five-predictions-for-it-in-2017) - Goldilocks, serverless and DevOps: Five predictions for IT in 2017.
 - [3-5x speed increase for Lambda](https://serverless.zone/my-accidental-3-5x-speed-increase-of-aws-lambda-functions-6d95351197f3#.d4eogudfg) - Post which shows how memory size affects Lambda performance.
-- [Serverless Authorization](https://foobar123.com/serverless-authorization-25a556e883d6#.ipsxuf4fk) - Turorial which shows you how you can use custom authorizers to secure your Serverless application.
+- [Serverless Authorization](https://foobar123.com/serverless-authorization-25a556e883d6#.ipsxuf4fk) - Tutorial which shows you how you can use custom authorizers to secure your Serverless application.
 - [Pivotal Software Takes on Cloud Giants](http://blogs.wsj.com/cio/2016/12/15/serverless-computing-heats-up-as-pivotal-software-takes-on-cloud-giants) - How Pivotal Software plans to take on AWS and compete in the Serverless field.
 - [Serverless deployment pipelines](https://www.awsadvent.com/2016/12/14/serverless-everything-one-button-serverless-deployment-pipeline-for-a-serverless-app) - In-depth article about using Serverless in combination with AWS deployment pipelines.
 - [AWS Lambda quickstart](https://saintcoder.wordpress.com/2016/12/16/serverless-aws-lambda-quickstart) - This article covers steps for creating your first service using the Serveless Framework.
 - [AWS invoice example](https://alestic.com/2016/12/aws-invoice-example) - How Much Does It Cost To Run A Serverless API on AWS?
 - [From JAWS to Serverless](https://serverlesscode.com/post/serverless-formerly-jaws) - Legacy blog post which talks about the switch from JAWS to Serverless.
-- [Bulding a Chatbot in 2h](https://sc5.io/posts/2h-chatbot-workshop) - [SC5](https://sc5.io/) on their workshop to build a Facebook Messenger Chatbot in 2 hours.
+- [Building a Chatbot in 2h](https://sc5.io/posts/2h-chatbot-workshop) - [SC5](https://sc5.io/) on their workshop to build a Facebook Messenger Chatbot in 2 hours.
 - [Retrieve Data from DynamoDB](https://saintcoder.wordpress.com/2016/12/20/serverles-aws-lambda-retrieve-data-from-aws-dynamodb) - Detailed step-by-step guide how to use DynamoDB with the Serverless Framework.
 - [WordPress hosting with Shifter](https://serverless.com/blog/serverless-wordpress-hosting-with-shifter/) - How Shifter Introduced Serverless Hosting to WordPress Using AWS, DynamoDB & the Serverless Framework.
 - [Serverless Compute Manifesto](http://blog.rowanudell.com/the-serverless-compute-manifesto/) - A manifesto about serverless architectures.